charlielobster/CUDA_NekRS/README.md

     sudo apt install cuda-toolkit

-However, if you have a Driver Version 13, apt install will automatically install the Version 13.0 CUDA Toolkit as well (which won't work for NekRS!)

-Long story short, if your driver's CUDA Version is 13 or higher, do this instead:
+However, if you have a Driver Version 13 or later, apt install will automatically install the Version 13 CUDA Toolkit as well (which won't work for NekRS) So if your driver's CUDA Version is 13 or higher, do this instead:

     sudo apt install cuda-toolkit-12-8